 If we discover evidence of the contravention of these rules, then you will be ineligible for a prize and your entry publicly marked as possibly associated with another entry.
 Although we will contact the team(s) in question, time and resources are limited and the Organizers must use their best judgement on the matter in a short period of time.
 The Organizers’ decision on rule violations will be final.

 CinC 2021 will take place from 12-15 September 2021 in Brno, Czech Republic.
 You must attend the whole conference to be eligible for prizes.
-If you send someone in your place who is not a team member or co-author you will be disqualified and your abstract will be removed from the proceedings.
-It is vital the presenter (oral or poster) can defend your work in person, and has an in-depth knowledge of all decisions made during the development of your algorithm.
-No exceptions will be made.
-No remote attendance will be allowed because the organizational burden for this is too high.
+If you send someone in your place who is not a team member or co-author, then you will be disqualified and your abstract will be removed from the proceedings.
+In particular, it is vital that the presenter (oral or poster) can defend your work and have in-depth knowledge of all decisions made during the development of your algorithm.
+Due to this year’s challenges, both in person and remote attendance are allowed.
 If you require a visa to attend the conference, we strongly suggest that you apply as soon as possible.
 Please contact the local conference organizing committee (not the Challenge Organizers) for any visa sponsorship letters and answer any questions concerning the conference.

 To be announced!

 This year’s Challenge is generously co-sponsored by Google, MathWorks, and the Gordon and Betty Moore Foundation.

 MathWorks has generously decided to sponsor this Challenge by providing complimentary licenses to all teams that wish to use MATLAB.
 Users can apply for a license and learn more about MATLAB support by visiting the PhysioNet Challenge page from MathWorks.
 If you have questions or need technical support, then please contact MathWorks at email@example.com.

 Google has generously agreed to provide Google Cloud Platform (GCP) credits for a limited nunber of teams for this Challenge.